WZhijun154/resume-new/edit-me/content/professionalExperiences/00-some-company.md

 endDate: Sep 2024
 ---

-Developed and optimized planning and control algorithms for autonomous driving.
+Responsible for developing and optimizing planning and control algorithms for autonomous driving.
 Utilized C++ for embedded systems and Python for algorithm development.

 - Deployed VectorNet and DenseTNT for trajectory prediction on Journey 5 and Journey 6 AI chips.